team-telnyx/twexit-python/CONTRIBUTING.md

-# Contributing to `twilio-python`
+# Contributing to `twexit-python`

-We'd love for you to contribute to our source code and to make `twilio-python` even better than it is today!
+We'd love for you to contribute to our source code and to make `twexit-python` even better than it is today!
 Here are the guidelines we'd like you to follow:

  - [Code of Conduct](#coc)